AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 ### Selecting a Faculty to Preload Contacts: `select` {#selecting-a-faculty-to-preload-contacts-select}

 Preloads a list of default administrative contacts for a specified NUS faculty.
-This is a convenient way to quickly add important university contacts to your address book.
+This is a convenient way to quickly add important university contacts to your contact list.

 Format: `select FACULTY`

 * Preloads contacts for the given `FACULTY`.
 * The `FACULTY` name must be one of the official NUS faculty names.
 The command will provide a list of valid faculties if an invalid one is entered.
-* If any of the contacts to be preloaded already exist in your address book, they will be skipped to avoid duplicates.
+* If any of the contacts to be preloaded already exist in your contact list, they will be skipped to avoid duplicates.
 A warning will be shown for any skipped contacts.

 Examples:
 * `select Engineering` preloads the contacts for the Faculty of Engineering.